 - Research Summaries: are a summary of research outcomes from research undertaken by an academic institution on the Crossrail programme.

 What were the outcomes?

-The website was launched in February 2016 with 169 items which is planned to grow to nearly 500 by March 2017 and continue to grow until the end of the project.
+The website was launched in February 2016 with 169 items.
+This was planned to grow to nearly 500 by March 2017, and to continue to grow until the end of the project.

 Supporting the economy, Optimising the railway, Being transparent

 Asset / operations